Quick Guide: Fertilizer Basics for Indoors and Out

 Potassium:

 The ratio of N-P-K will depend more on which type of plant you’re trying to grow.
-Some plants enjoy a specific ratio which is why you may see fertilizers that are made for a specific type of plant.
-Fertilizer for grass will have a high nitrogen number because growing that green grass foliage is what we want to see while fertilizers for flowering plants may have a higher phosphorous number.
-This is a simple way to choose a fertilizer however, the composition of your soil is really what we need to know.
-There is no point to putting more nitrogen on soil that already contains enough.
-We can’t know what our soil is lacking unless we test it but that’s a subject for another day and this is a quick guide!
-If you’re growing plants in raised beds or pots and feel the soil has been depleted then choosing a fertilizer based on which type of plant you’re growing is a good starting point.
-If you’re growing on a larger scale directly in the ground a soil test might be very helpful.
+Some plants enjoy a specific ratio, which is why you may see fertilizers that are made for a specific type of plant.
+Fertilizer for grass will have a high nitrogen number, because growing that green grass foliage is what we want to see, while fertilizers for flowering plants may have a higher phosphorous number.
+If you’re growing plants in raised beds or pots and feel the soil has been depleted, then choosing a fertilizer based on which type of plant you’re growing is a good starting point.
+If you’re growing on a larger scale, directly in the ground, a soil test might be very helpful.

 When should we fertilize?

 The cheeky answer to the question of ‘when to fertilize our plants’ is ‘when they need it.’
-We know, that isn’t very helpful but hear us out – as long as the soil has adequate nutrient, the time of year doesn’t really change whether or not we should feed our plants.
-If nutrient is available, plants will use what they need when they need it.
+We know, that isn’t very helpful but hear us out – as long as the soil contains adequate nutrients, the time of year doesn’t really change whether or not we should feed our plants.
+If nutrition is available, plants will use what they need, when they need it.
 That said, plants will utilize more nutrients when they are actively growing and less when they are dormant or receiving less light.
 If your plants are in a growth period, they will be using more nutrients so new growth is a good sign to provide some food.
-Plants like annual hanging baskets will need fertilizer more often as they burn through it quickly and are in a confined space.
-Plants in the ground will need it less often or perhaps not at all.
+Blooming and fruit production are both very nutrient-intensive processes, so plants like annual hanging baskets will need fertilizer more often as they burn through it quickly, and are in a confined space.
+Plants in the ground will need it less often, as they typically have access to a much wider ecosystem.

 How do we apply fertilizer?